Stress Reduction and Life Skills for Women with ADD/ADHD

 “This is the most relaxed I’ve been all week!”

-If you have ADHD or are a non-ADD spouse or parent, you may often feel:
+If you are a woman with ADD/ADHD, you may often feel:

-Scattered …Overwhelmed …Always rushing to catch up …Frustrated … Impatient …Thinking the worst …Tense …Inadequate or guilty …Anxious …Discouraged …Not able to enjoy life or take care of myself because there is always so much to do…
+Scattered …Overwhelmed …Always rushing to catch up …Frustrated … Isolated …Thinking the worst …Tense …Inadequate or guilty …Anxious …Discouraged …Not able to enjoy life or take care of yourself because there is always so much to do…

 What is Qigong?